RattyDAVE/docker-ubuntu-hercules-vm370/README.md

 x3270 ipaddress:3270
 ```

-To access a console connection
+To access a console connection - this will also be the console connection on failure.

 ```
 telnet ipaddress 3270